chromium/chromium/docs/security/vrp-faq.md

 #### Are bugs in unlaunched features / behind command line flags VRP-eligible?

-* Yes, we are intested in bugs in any code that has shipped to even a fraction of our users.
+* Yes, we are interested in bugs in any code that has shipped to even a fraction of our users.
 * *The only exception at this time are security bugs in V8 behind --experimental*; this flag is for early and experimental V8 development